MicrosoftDocs/cpp-docs/docs/windows/how-to-copy-resources.md

 IDD_AboutBox (Finnish - XX33)
 ```

-To copy an existing resource and change its language or condition:
+#### To copy an existing resource and change its language or condition

 1. In the .rc file or in the [Resource View](../windows/resource-view-window.md) window, right-click the resource you want to copy.